Dedekind125/ijvm-gui/Readme.md

 Then, compile the code with `make ijvm-gui` and run it with `./ijvm-gui`

 ### Windows

-Compiling the GUI code under Windows can become quite **painful**.
-To avoid making you do the following, see the Installation Package section instead.
+#### Installation Package
+Instead of building the application on Windows you can directly download a proper installation package(`ijvm-setup.exe`) via the [Releases page](https://github.com/Dedekind125/IJVM/releases/tag/v1.0).
+After the installation, you will be able to run the application as native Windows program.

 #### Compiling
+Compiling GTK3+ application under Windows is quite painful.
 I would recommend install and use the [MSYS2](https://www.msys2.org/) project as the [official documentation suggests](https://www.gtk.org/docs/installations/windows/#using-gtk-from-msys2-packages).

-*Note: Unfortunately MSYS2 does not support the [BSD sys/socket.h](https://pubs.opengroup.org/onlinepubs/009695399/basedefs/sys/socket.h.html) so the networking bonus does not work on the windows version of the GUI application (so make sure to remove the coresponding code of the networking bonus before compiling!).*
+*Note: Unfortunately MSYS2 does not support the [BSD sys/socket.h](https://pubs.opengroup.org/onlinepubs/009695399/basedefs/sys/socket.h.html) so the networking does not work on the Windows.*

 Finally, to compile the code run `make ijvm-gui` and then run it with `./ijvm-gui.exe`

-#### Installation Package
-To download the installer(`ijvm-setup.exe`) visit the [Releases page](https://github.com/Dedekind125/IJVM/releases/tag/v1.0).
-After the installation, you will be able to run the application as native Windows program.